AWSEC2SpotFleetRequestConfigData

 var spotMaxTotalPrice: String? { get set }

-The maximum price per unit hour that you are willing to pay for a Spot Instance.
-The default is the On-Demand price.
+• The maximum price per unit hour that you are willing to pay for a Spot Instance.
+We do not recommend using this parameter because it can lead to increased interruptions.
+If you do not specify this parameter, you will pay the current Spot price.

 Declaration